Timwi/KtaneSouvenir/translations.md

 - `What was the first displayed digit in the first stage of the Forget Everything whose tenth displayed digit in that stage was 4?`
 - `Which figure was used during the third stage of the Forget Any Color whose cylinders in the fourth stage were Purple, Orange, White?`

+## Other Disambiguated Module Names: Polyhedral Maze

+These strings behave like the ones above, but exist only for the sake of variety.

 ## Divided Squares

 “the square” is used when the square never divided, while “the correct square” is used when it has.